-2. Select Dataflow View (1).
+- 2. Select Dataflow View (1). - 3.
+Click to see the latest status of a job.

-3. Click cli

-Each job can have one of the following statuses:
+Each job can have one of these statuses.

 Status Description

 Running The job is running.

 Failed The job failed.

 Successful The job completed successfully.

 Warning The job completed successfully, but some rows failed.